allamakhila/e-learning/README.md

 - Cross-browser compatibility

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Support

 For support, please email support@campusconnect.com

+Project maintained by Allam Akhilandeswari